-We have audited Harvey Public School District's compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on each of Harvey Public School District's major federal programs for the year ended June 30, 2022.
-Harvey Public School District's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
+We have audited Harvey Public School District's compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on each of June 30, 2024's major federal program for the year ended June 30, 2024.
+Harvey Public School District's major federal program is identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.